Property investment in New York

 Transaction volume for condos and coops combined was the highest ever recorded, even higher than in 2007.
 This was driven by low interest rates, people moving back into Manhattan, pent up demand from buyers who didn’t buy in 2020 and reopening of the economy.

 Sales volume was still strong through Q2’2022 but dropped by 24 percent and 28 percent in Q3’2022 and Q4’2022 respectively.
-Since early 2022 we have been experiencing high inflation.
-This resulted in the Federal Reserve increasing interest rates which led to borrowing costs overall increasing.
+This was because of high inflation which started in mid 2022 and resulted in the Federal Reserve increasing interest rates which led to mortgage rates increasing.

-Market Pulse shows we are in buyer’s market territory.
+Market Pulse shows we are in a seller’s market territory.

 Meanwhile, rents are strong as they have been increasing with inflation.
-November 2023 average rent was at $5,150 while vacancy rate was below 3 percent.
+November 2024 average rent was at $5,047 while vacancy rate was 2.73 percent.
 Currently, all-cash buyers have the most negotiation power.
 For investors who can buy all cash, rental yields are at a high because of inflation and increased rental demand given the decreased affordability to buy.

 Weimin’s article, Manhattan Property Market Trends